yalamanchilivahini5/vsdtclpowertool/README.md

  ## Circuits Power Values
  The switching power and leakage power values calculated for different circuits is presented in an excel sheet *Circuits power values*.
+ Also there is a power tools comparision presented in excel sheet *Comparing power tools_charu and vahini*.

  **Circuits power table**